 Even if you don’t want to work for any of these global monopolies, their success is good news for all students of computing because it shows how important computation is to society, both commercially and otherwise.
 Another visualisation of data in figure 6.4 is shown in figure 6.5.

 What figure 6.4 and figure 6.5 show is that computing is eating the stock market.
 This means that commercial demand for software developers is high, comparable to teaching and nursing in terms of raw numbers.
-In the UK, the most common jobs for graduates from 2017-18 are shown in Figure 6.6, based on data taken from an article on the graduate labour market in 2021 (Ball 2020)
+In the UK, the most common jobs for graduates from 2019 are shown in figure 6.6, based on data taken from an update on the graduate labour market in 2022 (Ball 2022b)

 Because of its social and economic importance, computing also gives you flexible career options.
 If academic disciplines are playing card suits, then Computer Science is the joker in the pack shown in figure 6.7.
 A versatile card, the computational joker can be played with (and without) any of the traditional four suits: diamonds, clubs, hearts and spades.
 That’s because computing is a science and an art.
 It allows us to study human society and culture, so it’s part of the humanities too (see digital humanities and computational social science for example).
 Last but not least, computing is also an engineering discipline and a branch of mathematics too.
 What all this means is that the computational joker is a wild card that can be played whenever and wherever you like, making it an incredibly powerful but dangerous card, depending on the game you are playing (see chapter 9). ♣♥♠♦🃏